ValarieR/post-bootcamp-study/README.md

 ## Filling in the gaps post-bootcamp

-### This project is the result of asking many developers who either had graduated from a coding bootcamp, or who had worked with someone they knew graduated from a coding bootcamp, about significant gaps in knowledge they noticed among gradtuates.
+This project is the result of asking many developers who either had graduated from a coding bootcamp, or who had worked with someone they knew graduated from a coding bootcamp, about significant gaps in knowledge they noticed among gradtuates.
 This is a list of the most commented on gaps, as well as links to resources to help graduates continue learning.

-### As much as possible, I have tried to include resources which work for different learning styles, and I welcome PR's to add additional resources.
+As much as possible, I have tried to include resources which work for different learning styles.
+I also tried to give as many free options, though a few of these are not free.
+I absolutely welcome PR's to add additional resources.
 Please feel free to clone, branch, and add to this.
 I hope it stays current and is updated frequently.

 -------------------------------------